nbreum15/monorepotools/ideaplugin/README.md

    1. This is what folders to keep in the path to keep, e.g. if the parent folder should still be part of the project name.
 For a file `modules/module1`, and an expansion for `modules` is set, the prefix will be `[modules/module1]`.
 4. Configure root folder name.
 If any changes are made in the root folder, a custom name can be specified to insert in the commit prefix.
 E.g. a file `./file.txt`, the default prefix will be `[root]`.

-## Exclude folders (experimental feature)
-*Note this feature uses `git ls-files`, and therefore only works in a Git repository*.

-Exclude folders automatically based on glob patterns.

-For example, in a monorepo you may only want to have Java APIs shown, so you can configure a pattern:

-`**/package.json` to exclude all folders with such a file.
-These exclusions will be written to the module IML file.

 <!-- Plugin description end -->